andrewchambers/janet-pgjobq/README.md

 - Run the job worker in a process supervisor with restarts, it deliberately does NOT catch errors, this is so bugs like fd leaks can be recovered from without admin intervention.
   A good example process supervisor is the authors tool https://github.com/andrewchambers/orderly.
+- For concurrent queue processing, when creating jobs, do a round robin on multiple queues (sharding) and one worker per shard.